neilpatel/Simon/README.md

 # Simon
 The purpose of this assignment was to create your own version of Simon says in MIPS Asssembly Language.
-A project designed to practice writing assembly language and simulate the 70s version of the Simon Says game.
+A project designed to practice writing assembly language and simulate the 70s version of Simon Says.
 ___
 ## Necesssary Files
 + Main Source File